 The fair value of the contingent consideration payments on the acquisition date was \$259.0 million.
 This was an estimate based on significant inputs that are not observable in the market, referred to as Level 3 inputs.
 Key assumptions included a range of discount rates between 0.4% and 1.1% as interpolated from the U.S. Treasury constant maturity yield curve over the time frame for clinical and regulatory milestones and a range of discount rates between 1.0% and 2.2% for revenue-based milestones.
-The range of outcomes and assumptions used to develop these estimates have been updated to better reflect the probability of certain milestone outcomes and updated timelines related to clinical development and anticipated approval assumptions as of March 31, 2017, without limitation, the milestone payments projected for 2017 (See "- Note 9.
+The range of outcomes and assumptions used to develop these estimates have been updated to better reflect the probability of certain milestone outcomes and updated timelines related to clinical development and anticipated approval assumptions as of June 30, 2017, without limitation, the milestone payments projected for 2017 (See "- Note 9.
 Assets and Liabilities Measured at Fair Value", for additional discussion regarding fair value measurements of the contingent acquisition consideration payable).
-In April 2016, while the total clinical and regulatory approval milestone payments remain unchanged at \$361 million, the allocation between the clinical and regulatory approval milestone payments were revised as follows: clinical milestones of up to \$81 million and regulatory approval milestones of up to \$280 million.
+In April 2016, while the total clinical and regulatory approval milestone payments was revised as follows: clinical milestones of up to \$81 million and regulatory approval milestones of up to \$280 million.
 The commercial milestone payments of up to \$257 million remained unchanged.

-At the end of the first quarter of 2017, the Company achieved 100% enrollment in the Phase 3 clinical study of SD-101 and the milestone payment of \$10 million due for this event, was paid in April 2017 and was included in Contingent Consideration payable, current portion on the Consolidated Balance Sheet as of March 31, 2017.

-The Company determined the fair value of the contingent consideration to be \$264.0 million at March 31, 2017, of which \$56.1 million is payable in the next twelve months, resulting in an increase in the contingent consideration payable and related expense of approximately \$4.0 million for the three months ended March 31, 2017.
+At the end of the first quarter of 2017, the Company achieved 100% enrollment in the Phase 3 clinical study of SD-101 and the milestone payment of \$10 million due for this event, was paid in April 2017.
+The Company determined the fair value of the contingent consideration to be \$254.7 million at June 30, 2017, of which \$46.2 million is payable in the next twelve months, resulting in an increase in the contingent consideration payable and related expense of approximately \$0.7 million for the three months ended June 30, 2017.
 The expense is recorded in the Consolidated Statement of Operations as the change within fair value of contingent consideration payable.